MicrosoftDocs/cpp-docs/docs/cpp/rvalue-reference-declarator-amp-amp.md

  To implement move semantics, you typically provide a *move constructor,* and optionally a move assignment operator (`operator=`), to your class.
 Copy and assignment operations whose sources are rvalues then automatically take advantage of move semantics.
 Unlike the default copy constructor, the compiler does not provide a default move constructor.
 For more information about how to write a move constructor and how to use it in your application, see [Move Constructors and Move Assignment Operators (C++)](../cpp/move-constructors-and-move-assignment-operators-cpp.md).

- You can also overload ordinary functions and operators to take advantage of move semantics. [!INCLUDE[cpp_dev10_long](../build/includes/cpp_dev10_long_md.md)] introduces move semantics into the C++ Standard Library.
+ You can also overload ordinary functions and operators to take advantage of move semantics.
+Visual C++ 2010 introduces move semantics into the C++ Standard Library.
 For example, the `string` class implements operations that perform move semantics.
 Consider the following example that concatenates several strings and prints the result:

 ```
 // string_concatenation.cpp